mattfeltonma/azure-network-journey/README.md

 This is an appropriate pattern for organizations that only need north and south traffic inspection and mediation using a 3rd-party firewall that is not supported running in a VWAN Secure Hub.
 This IS NOT an appropriate pattern for customers who anticipate east and west traffic inspection and mediation requirements down the road.

+This pattern is sometimes referred to as "firewall-on-a-stick"

 *Benefits*
 * Supports 3rd-party security appliances for north/south traffic inspection
 * Intra-hub virtual networks can communicate with each other by default.